flux-agi/flux-agi.github.io/docs/components/generator.md

 # Generator

-What if you need to create some repetative circuit, lets say a reservoir of 100 randomly connected neurons.
-This is where generators kick in.
-Basically, generator is a function, that returns a json description of the circuit and lets you programatically define circuit nodes and connections between them.
+If you need to create a circuit based on a set of parameters (let's say a reservoir of 100 randomly connected neurons), you can use generators.
+Basically, a generator is a function that accepts a set of user-defined parameters and returns a list of circuit nodes in a json format.

-Generator can accept settings to collect user input and also has an access to the current network via Engine API.
-Here is the example code for the generator that creates a so called reservoir (collection of randomly recurrently connected neurons with fixed synaptic weights):
+Generators have access to the current network via the Engine API.
+Here is an example code for the generator that creates a "reservoir" (a collection of randomly recurrently connected neurons with fixed synaptic weights):

 ~~~js
 import Generator from "@flux-agi/generator";